andreafinlay/chattyapp/README.md

 1. From the root directory, install dependencies (`npm install`).
 2. From the `server` directory, install dependencies (`npm install`).
 3. From the root directory, start the WebPack server (`npm start`).
 The app will connect on port 3000.
-4. From the `server` directory, in a new tab, start the WebSockets server (`npm start`).
+4. From the `server` directory, start the WebSockets server (`npm start`).
 The server will connect on port 3001.
 5. Visit <http://localhost:3000/> in your browser.
 Open multiple sessions to communicate between them in real-time.
 6. Start chatting!